Two of the most common questions we receive are:

 Whether you plan on freezing leftovers or following a “freezer style” recipe, there are some questions that usually come to mind.
-This post will teach you how to safely freeze in Mason jars.
+This post will provide some tips on how to safely and successfully freeze in Mason jars, as well as what lids are recommended, how much content you can put in a jar for freezing, the best way to fill a jar for freezing, and the best way to thaw a jar and it’s contents!

 You can use other food grade jars, as long as the expansion of the food isn’t a problem.
 We often freeze single serving sizes of grilled chicken, beef BBQ, or meatballs in other jars since the straight sides really aren’t a requirement.

-Jars with necks (sauce & woozy bottles etc.) are not recommended, as the contents will expand upward into the part of the glass with a smaller diameter causing breakage.
+Jars with necks (sauce and woozy bottles) are not recommended, as the contents will expand upward into the part of the glass with a smaller diameter causing breakage.
 If the description of the jar doesn’t mention that it is safe for freezing, double check with your supplier.
 The chart below indicates Ball jars that are freezer safe.

 You’ll want to use a lid with a plastisol liner or a foam liner to create a good airtight seal.
 This is a great time to re-use your already spent flat canning lids or single piece lids because all you need is a good seal to keep flavors in and air out!
 The single piece lids are nice for jams and products that you will be getting into often.
 You may also use the plastic lids with a foam liner.